Skip to product information

 Width: 8.5cm Height: 12.4cm

-Tenmoku-yu Tokuri by Okada Masaru - "A pale pink ridgeline rippling against the lapis lazuli black layered with moon clouds - a small Tenmoku that lights up an evening drinking party."
+Tenmoku glazed sake bottle by Okada Masaru - "A pale pink ridgeline rippling against the lapis lazuli black of moon clouds - a small Tenmoku that illuminates an evening drinking party."

-A neat sake bottle that fits comfortably in the palm of your hand.
-The Tenmoku glaze, inherited from the Song Dynasty Jianzhan, shimmers silver-blue behind the black lapis lazuli.
-The body is carved in five layers.
-The pale pink "fire marks" left by the reduction flame at each section are faintly visible, evoking the dawn light shining on the mountain shadows.
+This elegant sake bottle fits comfortably in the palm of your hand.
+The Tenmoku glaze, inherited from the Jianzhan style of the Song dynasty, shimmers silver-blue behind the black lapis lazuli.
+The five-layered carving around the body of the bottle reveals a faint pink "fire mark" left by the reduction flame at each section, evoking the dawn light shining on the mountain shadows.
 The mouth is elegantly curved outwards, allowing for easy pouring and a comfortable grip.
-This is a versatile vessel that can be used for both cold and warm sake.
+This versatile vessel is suitable for both cold and hot sake.

-Silver-Blue Stardust <br data-end="594" data-start="591">Tiny iron crystals turn into silver sand, which twinkles in the darkness, picking up the faint light.
+Silver-blue Stardust <br data-start="591" data-end="594">Tiny iron crystals turn into silver sand, which twinkles in the darkness, picking up the faint light.

-Pale Pink Fire <br data-end="644" data-start="641">The reddish purple that lies on the ridges of each tier adds warmth to the darkness, and its appearance changes with the temperature of the sake.
+Pale pink fire <br data-start="641" data-end="644">The reddish-purple that dwells on the ridges of each tier adds warmth to the darkness, changing its appearance with the temperature of the sake.

-Pear-skin texture <br data-end="694" data-start="691">The texture, which is both matte and glossy, is pleasant to the touch and does not easily let the temperature of the alcohol escape.
+Pear-skin texture <br data-start="691" data-end="694">The surface has a matte and glossy finish that is pleasant to the touch and prevents the temperature of the alcohol from escaping.

 History and the author's perspective

-Black-glazed sake vessels continue the lineage of the "aesthetics of darkness" pioneered by Momoyama Oribe and Setoguro.
-Okada Masaru combines the techniques of Gojozaka in Kiyomizu with the night air of Sumiyama in Uji to sublimate Tenmoku glaze into modern sake vessels.
-The five layers represent the layers of clouds crossing the mountain ridges, the silvery blue represents starlight, and the pale pink represents the signs of dawn.
-The more you drink, the more the story of the sky changing from night to morning unfolds within the cup.
+Black-glazed sake vessels continue the lineage of the "aesthetics of darkness" pioneered by Momoyama Oribe and Setoguro ware.
+Okada Masaru combines the techniques of Gojozaka in Kiyomizu with the night air of Sumiyama in Uji, sublimating Tenmoku glaze into modern sake vessels.
+The five layers represent layers of clouds crossing the mountain ridge, the silver-blue represents starlight, and the pale pink represents the signs of dawn.
+The more you drink, the more the story of the sky changing from night to morning unfolds within the sake cup.

 Conclusion